gingertris/The-Field/README.md

 Closed Division capped at 16 teams (but may increase with more users).
 Open Division is open for anyone.

-*For Season 1, all teams start in Open Division.
-Top 16 in Open Division at the end of the month get promoted to Closed Division for future seasons.*
+*For Season 1, all teams who have qualified for an RLCS 22-23 Closed Qualifier are invited to join Closed Division.*

 At the start of each month, all teams reset to 1000 points.
 Players can gain/lose rating throughout the month.